Yoga offers significant benefits for stroke patients, especially when it comes to improving movement and independence.

 Benefits of Yoga for Stroke Patients

-Soon, we’ll we share a success story for yoga and stroke recovery.
-But first, you should understand why yoga is helpful.
+Below, we share a success story for yoga and stroke recovery.
+But first, we would like you to understand why yoga is so helpful.

 Here are some major benefits of yoga for stroke patients: